TheLocehiliosan/yadm/README.md

 **yadm** will link the appropriate version for the current host, or use the default `##` version.

 ## Example of managing SSH configurations
-_We shape our dwellings, and afterwards our dwellings shape us._ --Winston Churchill
+_We shape our dwellings, and afterwards our dwellings shape us._—Winston Churchill

 Below is an example of how **yadm** can be used to manage SSH configurations.
 The example demonstrates **yadm** directly managing the `config` file, managing a host-specific `authorized_keys` file, and storing the private SSH key as part of its encrypted files.
 This example assumes a typical working SSH configuration exists, and walks through the steps to bring it under **yadm**'s management.